 But if you ask me, it started because someone was looking for a super simple way to save some money and have a hearty and tasty meal for their family.

 There are so many great options when it comes to the perfect tomato for a sandwich.
 The best choice for me is a beefsteak, but try any type of variety.
 Honestly, they would all taste great.
 The beefsteak is a larger tomato (perfect for sandwich sized slices) and it is on the sweet side.
-I noticed a big difference with the ones I bought from the farmer’s markets.
+I noticed a big difference in flavor with the ones I bought from the farmer’s markets.

 Cut the tomato in half through the stem and then lay the cut side on the cutting board to make slices.
 Putting the cut side on the cutting board provides a nice, secure surface for making additional slices.
 With my klutzy kitchen skills, it has probably saved me from accidents! 🤣

 Typically, Roma tomatoes are used more for sauces and salads.
-They’re a smaller tomato with more pulp so they reduce better and are cut up into dishes nicely.
+They’re a smaller tomato with more pulp, so they reduce better and are cut up into dishes nicely.
 However, they will work well in a pinch.
 Just know that they’re going to have a little bit different taste and texture than some of the other tomato choices out there.

 Make your sandwich low carb by swapping out the bread for lettuce wraps.
 The versatility of this recipe is what keeps it great and so simple.